graphefruit/Beanconqueror/README.md

 ### Which requirements does the app needs?
 The app needs access to your filesystem aswell as the camera

-*Filesytem*: Needed to save images which you took on beans/brews etc.
+- *Filesytem*: Needed to save images which you took on beans/brews etc or exporting your settings.
-*Camera*: Needed to take picures or access the photo library to set images for your beans/brews *Internet*: NOT NEEDED!
+- *Camera*: Needed to take picures or access the photo library to set images for your beans/brews
+- *Internet*: NOT NEEDED!
 But needed if you want to send me some analytics information to make the app better :)
+- *GPS*: NOT NEEDED!
+Activated through settings, saves the brew location
+- *Apple Health*: NOT NEEDED!
+Activated through settings, saves caffeine amount
+- *Wake look*: NOT NEEDED!
+Activated through settings, won't let your phone get into sleep mode while brewing

 # Develop on your own